Wella's Charity Challenge: Royale Hair Auctions Art for Kids

 Before the auction, Vohland and her team met with Monroe County CASA leaders to discuss how they could best use the $2,500 they received from the Charity Challenge.
 After the meeting, she decided to set aside some of the money to continue to grow the children’s art auction and to take advantage of an opportunity to partner with other local businesses in holding a major fundraiser at a local winery.

 The entire Royale Hair Parlor staff is involved in promoting these events, but one stylist, Molly LeCount, was named Coordinator of Community Outreach.
 LeCount spearheaded the event, and regularly works with local women’s shelters, as well as coordinating fundraisers for clients who’ve experienced financial hardship due to illness.

-A young art patron at the auction hosted by Royale Hair Parlor to raise funds for CASA--court appointed special advocate--program.
 “In the same way we educate our clients about home styling or retail products, we educate our clients on the work that CASA does and the foster care system in Monroe County,” says LeCount.
 “We are fortunate in that we have a captive audience for one to three hours.
 We can use this time to not only improve our guests’ physical appearance, but also talk to them about creating the world we wish to live in."